Facilitate, Educate, Change

 In fact, once socialized and trained, hounds are mellow, amiable, loyal and extremely energetic.
 Despite being bred to hunt, many live happy lives with cats and other farm animals.
 Hounds are a pack breed that tend to not show well when they are placed in shelters because they can be loud and seem nervous.
 Our hounds are the most loyal, goofy and lovable dogs that either of us have ever owned.

 What’s wrong with driving rescue dogs to new homes?
+We do lots of car transports but other times we fly them.
 Why shouldn’t I just adopt a dog from my local shelter?
 Why is flying hounds sometimes the best way to get a dog to a new home?
 These are all good questions that may come into your head when you see my page and blog.
 Let me try to explain……..

 According to the American Society for the Prevention of Cruelty to Animals, approximately 3.2 million dogs are taken to shelters every year.
 Of those animals, more than 670,000 are euthanized.
 Some are put down due to ill health or lack of “adoptability”, but many shelters, especially in impoverished areas, have limited funds and can only save so many animals.
 The more time many of these dogs are in shelters, the less adoptable they become.
 The dogs can shut down, they can’t be the pack animals they were meant to be, and illnesses can blossom or fester untreated.
 Animal rescue shelters and the people who work there are amazing, but it all goes back to money and a lack of resources.
 The worse the condition of the dog, the less likely it is to leave the shelter adopted.

-This is where animal rescue groups such as American Black and Tan Coonhound Rescue (ABTCR) step in to fill the gap, hundreds if not thousands of times a year.
+This is where animal rescue groups such as American Black and Tan Coonhound Rescue (ABTCR) and Appalachian Mountain Man Trailing and Rescue (AMMAR) step in to fill the gap, hundreds if not thousands of times a year.
 Volunteers scour shelters for at-risk dogs and then pull these animals from the shelters, often hours before they are killed.
 These dogs are then taken to volunteer foster homes where they are vetted, loved and taught to be family companions.
 Foster families learn the traits of each dog and can let each new adopter know the ins and outs of the pup – if they like cats, children, long walks or just chilling on the couch.
 The dogs are spayed/neutered and delivered as healthy as possible to their furever families.

-Here is where flying hounds comes into play.
 Many times, a dog can be pulled from a shelter, but the foster home is many hours away and there aren’t enough volunteers to form a chain by car to get the dog to its temporary home.
-I am called and with short notice, can arrange to move a dog from shelter to foster home hundreds of miles away within a few hours by airplane.
+I am called and with short notice, can arrange to move a dog from shelter to foster home hundreds of miles away within a few hours.
+This is my donation to the cause, the time and money I donate for this is worth every penny!
 A discarded hunting dog found wandering the woods of North Carolina can be in warm bed in Maryland within a day.
 Dogs are moved by professional and volunteer transporters every day across America, but with my skills as a pilot, I can do my part by helping this rescue chain in the best way I can.
+We also do many transports by car and as part of multi-leg/multi-car teams to cover longer distances.